AdobeDocs/campaign-standard-learn.en/help/acs/communication-channels/mobile/push-notifications/creating-multilingual-push-notifications.md

 ---
-title: Creating Multilingual Push Notifications
+title: Create a multilingual push notification
 description: Learn how to create a multilingual push notification in Adobe Campaign Standard (ACS).
 feature: Push
 topics: Mobile